 Meanwhile, for a family day out, there are several attractions within easy reach, including the Axe Valley Wildlife Park, Seaton Tramway and Sidmouth Donkey Sanctuary, all of which are just over the border in East Devon.

 A holiday cottage in Lyme Regis allows you to take full advantage of all this lovely seaside town has to offer, whilst being a great base to explore this beautiful corner of Dorset and East Devon.

 A private museum that’s owned and run by Palaeontologist Steve Davies and his wife Jenny, Dinosaurland Fossil Museum contains a spectacular collection of the local Jurassic marine fossils.
 The collection grows each year, meaning there’s always something new to see, with more than 10,000 specimens to show people just how exciting and wonderful the world of fossils and dinosaurs really is.
 Even the building itself has an interesting pedigree as the pioneering fossil hunter Mary Anning was baptised here on 27th June 1799 and continued to worship here until about 1830.
 She discovered the first Ichthyosaur on the beaches here in 1811.
-Opening times are seasonal, but it is open every day through the summer with admission fees at £5 for adults and £4 for children.

 Giving you the opportunity to learn to sail in the ancient Cobb Harbour with all its beautiful scenery, Lyme Regis Sea School offers RYA accredited intensive sailing courses over the summer if you’re on holiday in Dorset for a little while.
 There’s also a variety of sailing groups including Saturday Sailing for both adults and children aimed at developing sailing skills in an informal manner throughout the summer.
 The school is housed at the Lyme Regis Sailing Club and also offers instructor courses for those wishing to take it to the next level.